vertilia/router/README.md

 ```

 In the last route filters are provided not only for path parameter `id` but also for `description` and `image`
-parameters that may come from query, cookies or http headers.
+parameters that may come from other sources, like query, cookies, http body or headers.

+## Providing content MIME type

-It is also possible to provide content type when defining the route, like in
+It is also possible to provide content MIME type when defining the route, like in
 ```
 GET /products/{id} application/json
 ```